-- Check out and print our new ‘How to Create A Bee Friendly Garden’ Flyer.
+- Check out and print our new ‘ACT FOR BEES flyer.
 It has lots of simple ideas on how to be Bee Friendly!

 - ACT for BEES.Planting for Bees and native bees Dec 2017 list of plant species suitable for ACT climate and pollinators

 - Plant heirloom varieties of herbs and perennials as hybridisation has reduced the nectar and pollen in many flowers.

 - Plant flowers in clumps of up to 1 metre across as it is easier for pollinators to find and reduces foraging distance.

 - Choose several colours of flowers.
 Bees have good colour vision and are particularly attracted to blue, violet, purple, yellow and white.
 They like petals with nectar guides including stripes and spots.

 - Native bees prefer a variety of ‘local’ natives.
 They are largely ground dwelling, have a forage distance of 500 metres and prefer soil free of pesticides and fertilisers.
 Leave areas of ground undisturbed for native bee nesting sites.
 Keep dead wood and trees in paddocks for habitat.
 Bees Business has an excellent guide Choosing Plants for Australian Native Bees

 - Butterflies prefer red, orange, pink and white flowers with a trumpet shape that hold nectar.

 - Provide a wide variety of plants that flower throughout the year.
 Some species of grevillea and callistemon will often flower twice a year.